 In addition, FDA has determined that assessing the impact of your MRTP orders on uptake of the products requires surveillance of MRTP sales and distribution, which provide information to assess tobacco consumption at the population level.
-Your PMSS protocols must describe procedures for monitoring and reporting MRTP sales and distribution in the U.S. by product, major metropolitan areas, and channels where the products are sold (e.g., IQOS stores and kiosks, convenience stores, food and drug stores, internet and digital retailers, tobacco specialty shops).
+Your PMSS protocols must describe procedures for monitoring and reporting MRTP sales and distribution in the U.S. by product, major metropolitan areas, and channels where the products are sold (e.g., convenience stores, food and drug stores, internet and digital retailers, tobacco specialty shops).
 Your annual PMSS report must include:

-- U.S. sales and distribution of the tobacco products by quarter since the date of issuance of your modified risk granted orders (for the initial reporting period) or the previous reporting period (for all reports that follow), including, for each MRTPA STN, total U.S. sales and distribution reported in dollars and units, and broken down by major metropolitan areas, and channels where the products were distributed and sold during the reporting period (e.g., IQOS stores, convenience stores, food and drug stores, internet and digital retailers, tobacco specialty shops). - A brief synthesis and summary of the sales and distribution data for the initial reporting period or the previous reporting period (for all reports that follow), including annual and quarterly growth rate (percent change) in total U.S. sales and distribution of the tobacco products for each MRTPA STN, post-MRTP authorization.
+- U.S. sales and distribution of the tobacco products by quarter since the date of issuance of your modified risk granted orders (for the initial reporting period) or the previous reporting period (for all reports that follow), including, for each MRTPA STN, total U.S. sales and distribution reported in dollars and units, and broken down by major metropolitan areas, and channels where the products were distributed and sold during the reporting period (e.g., convenience stores, food and drug stores, internet and digital retailers, tobacco specialty shops). - A brief synthesis and summary of the sales and distribution data for the initial reporting period or the previous reporting period (for all reports that follow), including annual and quarterly